muhsina-km/fdemo5/README.md

 ### `npm test`

-Launches the test runner in the interAVAILABLE watch mode.\
+Launches the test runner in the interACTIVE watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`